Ninja-Vikash/HTML-Mastery-Guide/HTML Tutorial/README.md

 most of the element are closed with two tags like <u>opening tag</u> context <u>closing tag</u> <br>
 But there are few tags which are self-closed tag : <br>
 Example : <p>&ltbr&gt , &lthr&gt , &ltimg&gt and so on..</p>
-3. Overview of Boiler plate :
+3. Overview of Boiler plate-
 <pre>
 &lthtml&gt  &lt/html&gt
 </pre>